 Abstract

-Conclusion: The magnitude of uncontrolled hypertension is high.
-Patients’ adherence to antihypertensive medication, physical exercise, and weight reduction can significantly reduce the risk of hypertension.
+Conclusion: The magnitude of UHTN is high.
+Patients’ adherence to antihypertensive medication, physical workout, and weight reduction can significantly reduce the risk of hypertension.
 Salt reduction and health education are also vital.

 Downloads